beer-garden/beer-garden/AUTH.md

   account already exists for them.
 - **enabled:** Set to `true` to allow trusted header authentication.
 - **user_groups_header:** The name of the header that will contain a comma separated list of the user's group memberships.
+Default: bg-user-groups
 - **username_header:** The name of the header that will contain the username.
+  Default: bg-username

 ### enabled